Representing Greenville, SC

 Greenville’s Lawyer for Negotiation of Severance Packages

 Severance agreements are a type of contract that South Carolina employees are often asked to sign at the end of their employment.
-Because of the nature of this type of contract, a South Carolina employee should always seek to have the severance agreement reviewed by an employment lawyer.
+Because of the nature of this type of contract, a South Carolina employee should always seek to have the severance agreement reviewed by a South Carolina employment lawyer prior to signing.

 The types of claims that an employee releases and gives up through signing a severance agreement include the following:

 Signing any contract has consequences, so don’t go into this process without reviewing all of your legal options first.
-Contact the Horton Law Firm’s employment attorneys for a review of your severance agreement.
+Contact Horton Law Firm employment attorney Jeremy R. Summerlin for a review of your severance agreement.

 Meet Our Greenville Negotiation of Severance Packages Lawyer